RePo: Language Models with Context Re-Positioning: Analyses

 \section{Analyses}

-This section is to provide insights into the inner workings of \implname.
-To this end, we conducted detailed analyses to understand: 1) where the performance gains stem from; and 2) what patterns the positions assigned by \implname exhibit.
+This section aims to provide insights into the inner workings of \implname.
+To this end, we conducted detailed analyses on the 1B model to understand: 1) where the performance gains stem from; and 2) what patterns the positions assigned by \implname exhibit.